KaProDes/DSA_misc/readme.md

 [+] <del>Add .gitignore to exclude .exe files you lazy doorknob!</del>

 [+] Learn how to pass 2D array by reference/value to a function

+[+] Refer 15.2 for GCD algo.
+Try to implement Prime factorization based algo for the same (Hint : 15.1)

 ### Issues :